The best brain teaser apps and lesson ideas to stimulate your students' brain

 - Book/ story title: Confessions of titans

-Let your students use the dictionary so they might use other and more difficult words.
-They learn the words at the same time.
-You can also ask them to do the same with the license plate of another student.
+Let your students use the dictionary so they can use more advanced vocabulary.
+This helps them improve their vocabulary building and language skills at the same time.
+You can also ask them to do the same with the license plate of another student as a fun educational classroom game.

 6. Escape the classroom